HAFixAgent: History-Aware Program Repair Agent: Results

 \subsubsection{Results}

-\textbf{Successful repairs converge well before the step cap.} Figure~\ref{fig:rq3a_step_distributions} reports agent step distributions by configuration and outcome.
-Across categories, the median number of steps for successful repairs falls far below 50, whereas for failed attempts it sits at the cap of 50 for all configurations.
-The median number of steps for successful repairs is 12-16 in SL, 22-25 in SH, 24-29 in SFMH, and 28-32 in MFMH, showing that harder categories require more steps but still finish well under the cap.
+\textbf{Successful repairs converge well before the step cap.} Table~\ref{tab:rq2b-cost-crosslang} reports median agent steps and cost by configuration and category on both datasets.
+On Defects4J, the median steps for successful repairs is 12 to 16 in SL, 22 to 25 in SH, 26 to 30 in SFMH, and 29 to 34 in MFMH, all well below the 50-step cap.
+BugsInPy shows a similar pattern (18 to 19 in SL, 18 to 23 in SH, 23 to 26 in SFMH, 29 to 31 in MFMH).
+Harder categories require more steps but still finish well under the cap on both benchmarks.

-\textbf{History does not significantly increase step counts.} To rigorously assess whether historical heuristics significantly alter repair costs or the number of steps compared to the \nonhistory configuration, we conducted Friedman tests followed by pairwise Wilcoxon signed-rank tests with Bonferroni correction ($\alpha = 0.0167$) on bugs successfully fixed by all four configurations (Table~\ref{tab:statistical_tests}).
-Within each category, the success medians for \nonhistory, \fnall, \fnpair, and \fldiff differ by only a few steps.
-The Friedman tests on this matched set detect no significant step differences in any category (all $p \geq 0.05$).
-Notably, in MFMH, the history configurations are as fast or faster than the \nonhistory configuration (\nonhistory 32 vs \fnall 28, \fnpair 31, \fldiff 29), and in SH, the \fldiff configuration converges the quickest (median 22).
-This confirms that adding historical context does not create a significant step overhead.

-\textbf{Agent cost is dominated by failure, not configuration.} Figure~\ref{fig:rq3a_cost_distributions} summarizes inference cost distributions by configuration and outcome.
-Across categories, failed attempts cost markedly more than successful ones, clustering near 0.03-0.05 USD median, while successes are cheaper: SL 0.005-0.008, SH 0.014-0.019, SFMH 0.016-0.021, and MFMH 0.023-0.029.
-This mirrors the step analysis, where failures hit the step cap and thus consume more tokens.

-\textbf{Adding historical context keeps the cost comparable in most configurations.} For SL, the Friedman test is significant for cost, with the Wilcoxon post-hoc tests showing that \fnall ($p = 0.0022$) and \fldiff ($p = 0.001$) cost more than \nonhistory, while \fnpair shows no significant difference ($p = 0.0444 > 0.0167$).
-For SH, SFMH, and MFMH, Friedman tests are not significant for cost (all $p \geq 0.05$).
-Notably, the median costs for successful repairs (shown in Figure \ref{fig:rq3a_cost_distributions}) can be as low or lower with history in harder categories (for example, MFMH median success costs drop from 0.029 to 0.026-0.023), but these reductions are not statistically significant on the matched set (i.e., the subset of bugs fixed by all four configurations).

-\textbf{Combining history configurations increases success but also increases cost, exhibiting diminishing returns, and the most cost-effective choices are usually two or three configurations.} Figure~\ref{fig:rq3_tradeoff_combined_single_panel_avg} plots success rate versus average cost per bug by category, with marker shape indicating how many configurations are combined.
-For Single-Line bugs, \fnpair+\fldiff reaches 90.4\% at an average cost of 0.041 USD, close to the union of all four configurations, 95.2\% at 0.086 USD.
-For Single-Hunk bugs, \fnall+\fnpair attains 87.3\% at 0.063, while the four-configuration union gives 94.0\% at 0.130.
-For Single-File-Multi-Hunk bugs, \fnall+\fldiff yields 73.9\% at 0.074, compared to 84.0\% at 0.147 with the four-configuration union.
-For Multi-File-Multi-Hunk bugs, \nonhistory+\fnpair provides 49.2\% at 0.086 before the cost rises to 57.8\% at 0.182 with all four.
-Across categories, two or three history configurations give the best success per dollar.
-As these results show, adding the final configuration to create the four-configuration union raises the cost substantially for only small gains, demonstrating clear diminishing returns.